 critically analyse, evaluate and compile received results

-The course deals mainly with bioinformatics with focus on sequence data (DNA/RNA and protein) and contains the following parts and aspects:
+The course covers basic bioinformatics with focus on microbial genomic sequencing data and contains the following parts and aspects:

 Bioinformatic software and Linux environment.
-Automation of bioinformatic analyses using Perl.
+Automation of bioinformatic analyses using a scripting language.

 The teaching is given in the form of computer-based net teaching, lectures, computer exercises and project assignment.

-To pass the course is required that all computer exercises equivalent to 2 credits and project assignment equivalent to 1 credit has been presented in writing and is passed.
-The theory part is examined by a written examination equivalent to 2 credits.
+Modules: Computer exercises 2 credits; projects 1 credit; theory 2 credits.
+To pass the course is required that all computer exercises and project assignment has been presented in writing and is passed.
+The theory part is examined by a written examination.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.